antonvw/wex/ROADMAP.md

 # roadmap
+- doc the dataflow for match
-- use queue-thread for communication between stream and listview
+- use queue-thread for communication in process
-  - and process
-- c++17 should be a tag
-- add other libs to overview in wex.doc

 ## backlog
 - vi should be independant of stc lib